-The December 17, 2023, Nor'easter storm and resulting flooding was one-time event.
-The Steins have experienced predicted high tides and named storm events in their four years of residence on the Property.
-At no time prior to December 17, 2023 did the Property suffer from flood damage and tidal action.
-But, given the severity of the tidal conditions created by the December 17th Nor'easter, the Steins are considering installing some form of protection landward of the setback line as shown on Ex.
-B. Before they were able to perform that installation, a representative of the Department, Matt Slagel, placed flags on the Property on February 27, 2024, indicating what he believed to be the boundary of "beaches critical area" on the seaward side of the Property.
-Photographs of these flags are attached as Exhibits C1-4 to this RFR.
+The December 17, 2024 Nor'easter storm and resulting flooding was one-time event.
+The owner of 128 Ocean Blvd. has experienced predicted high tides and named storm events over the past several years.
+At no time prior to December 17, 2024 did the Property suffer from flood damage and tidal action.
+But, given the severity of the tidal conditions created by the December 17th Nor'easter, the owner is considering installing some form of protection.
+Before being able to perform that installation, a representative of the Department, presumably Matt Slagel, placed flags on the Property indicating what was determined to be the boundary of "beaches critical area" on the seaward side of the Property.
+Confirmation of the establishment of the Department's jurisdiction boundary is confirmed in the attached email, Ex.
+B to this RFR.
 The Department's determination of what it believes to be jurisdictional "critical area" is a "department decision... that may give rise to a contested case."
 Consequently, the review procedures set forth in S. C. Code Ann.
 Sec.
 44-1-60 are applicable.
-This Request is timely, as the 15-day time period to challenge the staff decision does not expire until March 12, 2024.
+Moreover the Department placed these flags on March 8, 2024.
+The deadline for filing this RFR is March 23, 2024.
+This request is timely.